-Abigail Disney: The brazenness of what they're doing is kind of mind-blowing.
-Is their base simply not reading the news?
-What's going on with their base?
+ABIGAIL DISNEY: I mean the brazenness of what they're doing is kind of mindblowing is their base simply not reading the news?

-Stacey Abrams: Well, one, they were told, and they've been told that this is all about defense of the integrity of the right to vote, which is complete and utter BS.
+STACEY ABRAMS: Well, one, they were told, and they've been told that this is all about defense of the integrity of the right to vote, which is complete and utter BS.

 Voter suppression has never been because there was voter fraud.
 Voter fraud was created as a cloak to justify voter suppression.
-If you use their own numbers, The Heritage Foundation can detail-- and I'm rounding up for them-- 1300 examples of punitive voter fraud.
+If you use their own numbers, The Heritage Foundation can tell, and I'm rounding up for them, 1300 examples of punitive voter fraud.
 Out of more than 625 million votes cast just in federal elections.

-And I'm not counting the fact that they include federal and state elections, but the other piece of it is this: they know that the populations they target have the least amount of resilience and are the most vulnerable to any changes in the environment of voting.
+And I'm not counting the fact that they include federal and state elections, but the other piece of it is this.
+They know that the populations they target have the least amount of resilience and are the most vulnerable to any changes in the environment of voting.
 When you shut down a polling place in a wealthy enclave where someone can just get an Uber or Lyft, you're fine.